Comparative Analysis of Political Systems

-Students need to register for lectures and work group sessions in uSis.
+Students need to register for lectures in uSis.
 It is not possible to take a course without a valid registration.
 Please consult the course registration website for information on registration periods and further instructions.

 Minor students, please see the tab meer info for information on how to apply.

 Students are not automatically registered for exams.
-They can register themselves in uSis until 10 calendar days before the exam date at the latest.
+You can register yourself in uSis until 10 calendar days before the exam date at the latest.
 Students who are not registered will not be permitted to take the exam.
 More information can be found on the exam registration website.